damianhakert/damianhakert.github.io/source/posts/2016-08-26-trends-in-version-control-land-open-source.html.md

 particular sector.
 More and more, enterprise infrastructure is becoming open source, including networking programs, security scanning, ERP, etc.

-**2. If a lot of international companies use it, open source makes even more sense.**
+**2. If a lot of companies use it, open source makes even more sense.**
 {: .alert .alert-info}

-When there’s a software solution that can serve a lot of different needs, and thus is adopted by a lot of different companies internationally, then it will likely become open source.
+When there’s a software solution that can serve a lot of different needs, and thus is adopted by a lot of different companies, then it will likely become open source.
 The same rule applies as above (more users = shortcut to improvement), but broad international use intensifies this effect, where having a strong reputation among developers